 Disneyland Rider Switch

 While the list above of Disneyland height requirements may seem long, we should tell you that most of the attractions at Disneyland and Disney California Adventure don't have height requirements.
-Indeed, the Disney parks are among the most kid- and baby-friendly parks on the planet.
+Indeed, Disney parks are among the most kid and baby-friendly parks on the planet.
 It's possible that you could skip every ride with a height requirement at Disneyland and still have a full day — and a great time!
-Still, we know that the rides with height requirements are also some of the most amazing and most popular at the parks.
+Still, we know that the rides with height requirements are also some of the most amazing and popular at the parks.
 There's no way Tad would let us head to the Disneyland parks and not ride Radiator Springs Racers or Indiana Jones Adventure!

 Here is what happens with Disneyland Rider Switch: